-- 1) Select a paper from the list "Candidate Papers for Presentation" by Sep.
-04, 2020 (preferably sooner); - 2) Presentation starts Sep.
-22, 2020; - 3) Thoroughly and completely understand the selected paper (including the contents in "appendix" and "supplemental materials"); - 4) Present the paper to the class.
-Both the idea and technical details of the papers are required to be presented.
+- 1) Select a paper from the list "Candidate Papers for Presentation" (under "Files" directory on Canvas) by Sep.
+08, 2023 and email me your choice (preferably sooner); - 2) Thoroughly and completely understand the selected paper (including the contents in "appendix" and "supplemental materials"); - 3) Present the paper and record the presentation.
+Both the idea and technical details of the papers are required to be presented. - 4) Record presentation and upload it to Box by Sep.
+27, 2023;